These roasted Brussels sprouts are crispy, caramelized, and cooked to perfection.

-- For a sweet and tangy glaze, drizzle one tablespoon of balsamic vinegar over the Brussels sprouts at the last 5 minutes of roasting.
-Toss the Brussels sprouts to coat them evenly, and pop back in the oven.
+- Drizzle over some balsamic vinegar.
+Add this during the last 5 minutes of roasting.
+Toss the Brussels sprouts to coat them evenly, and pop them back in the oven.

-How Long to Cook Your Brussels Sprouts
+How Long to Cook Brussels Sprouts

-Bake the Brussels sprouts at certain temperatures and duration’s depending on how you want them to turn out.
-Here’s a simple guide:
+Bake the Brussels sprouts at certain temperatures and durations depending on how you want them to turn out.

-Super crispy: 15-20 minutes at 475 degrees F
+- Super crispy: 15-20 minutes at 475 degrees Fahrenheit

 How to Store and Reheat Roasted Brussels Sprouts

-To reheat, place Brussels sprouts onto a lightly oiled baking sheet.
+To Reheat: Place Brussels sprouts onto a lightly oiled baking sheet.
 Heat in the oven at 350 degrees Fahrenheit for 5 minutes or until heated all the way through.

 Alternatively, you can microwave them for 30 seconds to 1 minute.
 Just keep in mind that the Brussels sprouts will become a bit soggy if you microwave instead of reheat in the oven.